 Cautions and General Safety: Guests should not accept this invitation unless they are in good health.
 Navy aircraft carriers, by their very nature, present certain hazards not normally encountered ashore.
 These hazards require persons on board to exercise a high degree of care for their own safety.
 Do not operate equipment or switches, position any valves, or enter any posted areas without prior approval from the ship’s force.
 Be aware of where you place your hands.
 Never grasp things such as cables or wires.
 Please be aware that the ladders on the aircraft carrier are steep and there will be walking and climbing involved in the tour.
 If you are claustrophobic or have other physical ailments, it may be better to forego your visit.

 Emergency Procedures: In the unlikely event that an emergency situation arises, alarms will sound and the word will be given.
 You are requested to stay where you are and remain clear of all passageways and operating areas.
 Do not obstruct ladders, hatches, or watertight doors.
 Allow ship’s personnel to perform required action without interference.
-The member of the ship’s company in charge at the scene will explain the situation as soon as he is able.
+The member of the ship’s company in charge at the scene will explain the situation as soon as they are able.